 4. Penny and Yoda

 In “The Wheaton Recurrence,” episode 19 of season three, Star Wars once again proves to be the catalyst for something much bigger.
 In the episode, Penny quotes Yoda to Leonard while in bed and even correctly identifies the movie it came from.
 “Oh, my God.
 I’m lying in bed with a beautiful woman who can quote Yoda,” Leonard responds.
 He then tells Penny he loves her for the first time – to which Penny awkwardly responds “Thank you.”
 Ouch.
 Needless to say, the two must deal with some tension in the rest of the episode.

 Lightsabers pop up on The Big Bang Theory often.
-Howard has a pair hanging above his bed and Leonard also has one in he and Sheldon’s apartment (which he uses as a source of light during a blackout in one episode).
+Howard has a pair hanging above his bed and Leonard also has one in him and Sheldon’s apartment (which he uses as a source of light during a blackout in one episode).

 2. May the Fourth special